Almond Cake with Hibiscus Glaze - crunchy on the outside, soft and chewy on the inside. Enjoy with a hot cup of coffee.

 Glaze

-- 2 hibiscus tea bags or 2 tablespoon loose dried hibiscus leaves
+- 2 hibiscus tea bags or 2 tbsp loose dried hibiscus leaves

 - 2 cups powdered sugar